neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 ## Sleuth text files

 BrainMap users search for papers in the Sleuth app, which can output a text file.
+This text file can be used by BrainMap's GingerALE tool, as well as by NiMARE.

 The example file we will use is from [Laird et al. (2015)](https://doi.org/10.1016/j.neuroimage.2015.06.044), which analyzed face paradigms.